 When you delete the comment rather than respond to it directly, you do not risk engaging in the same low level as the other person.
-As well, it is possible that the commenter is trying to entice you into saying something foolish and will then call you out on your remark.
-These people are often called Internet trolls as they post remarks to provoke people into emotional replies.
+It's also possible that the commenter is trying to entice you into saying something foolish and to then call you out on your remark.
+These people are often called Internet trolls; they post remarks to provoke people into emotional replies.
 Engaging in negative remarks with this person only breeds further negativity.

-In addition to deleting rude comments, or instead of this action (if you do not have the authority to delete), you can also respond by blocking the commenter from your profile on the social media network.
+In addition to deleting rude comments, or instead of deleting them (if you do not have the ability to do so), you can also respond by blocking the commenter from your profile on the social media network.
 When you block a person on Google+, for example, you cannot see each other’s profiles or any public messages written by each other.
 Communication with each other on that network ceases.

-Another way to respond to rude comments on social media networks is to respond in a respectful way.
+Another way to respond to rude comments on social media networks is to respond respectfully.
 Do not sink to the same level of rudeness.
-Thank the person for taking time to comment and say that you will agree to disagree on the point in question.
+Thank the person for taking the time to comment and say that you will agree to disagree on the point in question.

 You may also want to get further information from the commenter.
 For example, why did this person have this particular reaction?
-Also, you may misunderstand the comment and have attached a different meaning to the words than the writer intended.
+Also, you may have misunderstood the comment and attached a different meaning to the words than the writer intended.
 Your response is your attempt to clarify the meaning of the original comment to determine if the words are rude or not.
-Explain how you interpreted the words and ask if this is a correct assumption.
+Explain how you interpreted the words, and ask if this is a correct assumption.

 Again, be careful of Internet trolls, who will entice you into stooping to less respectful remarks.
 If the conversation does deteriorate, you are likely best to delete comments or block the commenter.

-Also, you may wish to gain the information by privately messaging the user on the social media network rather than in a public forum.
+You may also wish to gain the information by privately messaging the user on the social media network rather than in a public forum.
 Use your common sense and your intuition as to how the other person could respond given prior conversations.

 eaglegrad16 on March 24, 2020: